 Shoplifters aren’t always masked criminals, in fact, the best thieves are totally normal looking people that you would never suspect.
 That’s why you need to stay on your toes and put the right loss prevention strategy in place.
 That being said, it’s almost impossible to stop all external theft, so be on the lookout for the following signs so you can know when to double down on your efforts to curb stealing really:

 Many times, a shoplifter will only take the item they’re after and leave the box behind for staff to find later.

 If you’re noticing that your inventory records don’t match the physical inventory count in your store, you may be a victim of retail theft.
-If you’re experiencing inventory loss, it may also be an indicator that you need to keep a closer eye on your registers. mean money is missing so be sure to check your registers as well.
+If you’re experiencing inventory loss, it may also be an indicator that you need to keep a closer eye on your registers.
 Performing pay ins & payouts as well as running daily register reports, can help you quickly identify the source of any losses in your business.